facebookresearch/fairscale/README.md

 pip install -e .
 ```

+If either of the above fails, add `--no-build-isolation` to the `pip install` command (this could be a problem with recent versions of pip).

 ## Getting Started
 The full documentation (https://fairscale.readthedocs.io/) contains instructions for getting started and extending fairscale.